-2. Colonial History: Income, Health, and Education in 1960

-As discussed above, the various colonizers' legacies differ in many ways other than law.
-We cannot possibly test the impact of all these differences-suitable data do not exist for many of them, and in any event our list is probably incomplete.
+2.2.2.
+Colonial history: income, health, and education in 1960 data do not exist for many of them, and in any event our list is probably incomplete.
 Instead, we focus on those variables that previous work suggests are most relevant for economic growth.
-Among the top ten variables identified by Xavier Sala-i-Martin, Gernot Doppelhofer, and Ronald Miller (2004) as probably relevant for economic growth, three are possibly related to colonial policy: GDP per capita in 1960, education in 1960, and life expectancy in 1960.
+Among the top 10 variables identified by Sala-i-Martin, Doppelhofer, & Miller (2004) as probably relevant for economic growth, three are possibly related to colonial policy: GDP per capita in 1960, education in 1960, and life expectancy in 1960.
 Life expectancy in 1960 measures both the colonizer's public health investments and climatic and geographic characteristics that affect longevity.
-It thus measures both the colonizing powers' policy about which areas to colonize and the colonizing powers' governance policies.
-We do not attempt in this paper to disentangle these two aspects of colonial policy.
-We obtain the GDP data from the Penn World Tables 6.3 (Alan Heston, Robert Summers, and Bettina Aten 2009), and the education and life expectancy data from Robert Barro and Jong-Wha Lee (1994).
+It thus measures both the colonizing powers' policies about which areas to colonize and the colonizing powers' governance policies.
+We do not attempt in this article to disentangle these two aspects of colonial policy.
+We obtain the GDP data from the Penn World Tables 6.3 (Heston, Summers, & Aten 2009), and the education and life expectancy data from Barro & Lee (1994).